milqsimmer/milqsimmer/README.md

 - 🌱 I’m currently learning Python, Django, Html, JavaScrit and CSS...
 I know, all over the place 🤷🏾‍♀️
 - 👯 I’m looking to collaborate on anything I can
 - 🤔 I’m looking for help with all my projects... any help is welcome
-- 💬 Ask me about Friend (the TVShow), so we can be friends 🤭
+- 💬 Ask me about Friends (the TVShow), so we can be friends 🤭
 - 📫 How to reach me: millamsq@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am the mother of 2 chinchillas: Sherlock and Watson 🐰🐭